SAMtoBAM/UNESCO_data/README.md

 This has already been done for 2024 and can be downloaded from [here](https://drive.google.com/file/d/1b35NXsE1byxTfPNQv4frB-2Eol95HAO1/view?usp=sharing)

-Alternatively you can try automate the process as below
+Alternatively you can try automate the process as below in bash

       #Download
       wget https://whc.unesco.org/en/list/xlsx/whc-sites-2024.xlsx